kyma-project/istio/docs/contributor/04-10-technical-design.md

 ### IngressGatewayRestarter

 IngressGateway Restarter is responsible for restarting Istio Ingress Gateway.
 The component consumes a list of [Restart Predicates](#restart-predicates) that determine when the restart should occur.
-Restarter triggers the restart in case that `numTrustedProxies` configuration changed.
+Restarter triggers the restart if there's a change in the `numTrustedProxies` configuration.